Pelé: Accolades

 After retiring, Pelé continued to be lauded by players, coaches, journalists and others.
 Brazilian attacking midfielder Zico, who represented Brazil at the 1978, 1982 and 1986 FIFA World Cup, stated: "This debate about the player of the century is absurd.
 There's only one possible answer: Pelé.
 He's the greatest player of all time, and by some distance I might add".
 French three-time Ballon d'Or winner Michel Platini said: "There's Pelé the man, and then Pelé the player.
 And to play like Pelé is to play like God."
 Diego Maradona, joint FIFA Player of the Century, and the player Pelé is historically compared with, stated, "It's too bad we never got along, but he was an awesome player".
 Prolific Brazilian striker Romário, winner of the 1994 FIFA World Cup and player of the tournament, remarked: "It's only inevitable I look up to Pelé.
 He's like a God to us".
 Five-time FIFA Ballon d'Or winner Cristiano Ronaldo said, "Pelé is the greatest player in football history, and there will only be one Pelé", while José Mourinho, two-time UEFA Champions League winning manager, commented: "I think he is football.
 You have the real special one – Mr. Pelé."
 Real Madrid honorary president and former player, Alfredo Di Stéfano, opined: "The best player ever?
 Pelé.
 Lionel Messi and Cristiano Ronaldo are both great players with specific qualities, but Pelé was better".

 Presenting Pelé with the Laureus Lifetime Achievement Award, former South African president Nelson Mandela said, "To watch him play was to watch the delight of a child combined with the extraordinary grace of a man in full."
 US politician and political scientist Henry Kissinger stated: "Performance at a high level in any sport is to exceed the ordinary human scale.
 But Pelé's performance transcended that of the ordinary star by as much as the star exceeds ordinary performance."
 After a reporter asked if his fame compared to that of Jesus, Pelé joked, "There are parts of the world where Jesus Christ is not so well known."
 The artist Andy Warhol (who painted a portrait of Pelé) also quipped, "Pelé was one of the few who contradicted my theory: instead of 15 minutes of fame, he will have 15 centuries."
-Barney Ronay, writing for The Guardian, stated, "What is certain is that Pelé invented this game, the idea of individual global sporting superstardom, and in a way that is unrepeatable now."
+David Goldblatt wrote that his emergence at the World Cup in 1958 coincided with "the explosive spread of television, which massively amplified his presence everywhere", while Barney Ronay states, "What is certain is that Pelé invented this game, the idea of individual global sporting superstardom, and in a way that is unrepeatable now."